Glacier National Park

 Avoiding Tourist Crowds

 The park recently set new records for visitation.
-As of 2017 the number of visitors increased significantly in the peak summer months.
+In the recent years the number of visitors increased significantly in the peak summer months.
 Resulting in overcrowded parking lots, a congested Going to the Sun Road and very busy popular areas.

 Besides visiting the less interesting spots in peak season, there are three main options to avoid the crowds: